theabhishekar/simplhome/README.md

     gcloud services enable aiplatform.googleapis.com
     ```

-## I have used Vapi for building Voice agent in custom or you can use free ADK to build Custom Customer Service Agent.
+## I have used [Vapi]([https://cloud.google.com/sdk/docs/install](https://vapi.ai/)). for building Voice agent in custom or you can use free ADK to build Custom Customer Service Agent.

 1. Clone the sample ADK from Git for free: